greavr/bucket-speedtest/README.md

 ```
 python3 Bucket-Speedtest.py
 ```
-This will download a set of sample file from GCP, AWS, Azure which repesents each class of storage.
+This will download a set of sample file from GCP, AWS, Azure which represents each class of storage.
 Some Caveats:
 AWS Glacier is not able to make files publicly accessible, and must be called via API.

 ## Advanced